colbyn/colbyn/COMMUNITY-BUILDING.md

 ---

-Moving forward with these notes, the university model replaced monastic societies, perhaps there may be a viable model to replace academic societies and universities as a whole but one that better addresses the problems of our times.
+Moving forward with these notes, the university model replaced monastic societies, and just as such rose such may in turn be replaceable with a better model, one better adapted and better suited to the problems of our time.
 Perhaps one just has to be the first to think of a viable model for one ecological niche, that can then spread.